FAQ A-100

 Stromversorgung und Gehäuse für A-100-Module

-Einzelne A-100-Module beinhalten keine Stromvergung und kein Gehäuse.
-Ein
+Einzelne A-100-Module beinhalten keine Stromversorgung und kein Gehäuse.
+Wir empfehlen die Verwendung eines der

 A-100-Module mit Strom zu versorgen und die mechanische Stabilität zu